ugoertz/kombilo/doc/manual.rst

 Basic dependencies
 ^^^^^^^^^^^^^^^^^^

+The best Python version to run Kombilo on is **Python 2.7**.
+You might be able to get it to work with 2.6, but this will need some more work (at least you need to install pyttk separately).
+It is currently not compatible with Python 3.

 Unless you are a Python specialist, the easiest way to install the packages required for Kombilo is to install the following packages using the package manager of your choice (``synaptic``, ``aptitude``, ``apt-get`` etc.)::